-The following Figure 9 demonstrates the overall service index distribution of the assets of Road Pavement and Road Surfacing.
+The following Figure 35 demonstrates the overall service index distribution of the assets of Road Pavement and Road Surfacing.

-Figure 11 OSI Distribution for Roads Network
+Figure 35: OSI Distribution for Roads Network

-Condition ratings and descriptions for infrastructure assets other than roads are detailed in the table below:
+Condition ratings and descriptions for infrastructure assets other than roads are detailed in the Table 41.

-Table 34 Condition rating and its description for infrastructure assets other than road:
+Table 41: Condition rating and its description for infrastructure assets other than road:

-Service Index Condition Description Life Consumed (%) 0 New or near new <10 1 Very Good-No work required >10 to 28 2 2 Good Condition-Normal Maintenance only 3 Fair (Average Condition)-Some work required >46 to 68 4 Poor Condition-Renewal required within one year >68 to 89 5 Very Poor (Critical Condition)-urgent renewal required >89 to 99 6 End of Life >99 to 100
+Service Index Condition Description Life Consumed (%) 0 New or near new <10 1 Very Good-No work required >10 to 28 2 Good Condition-Normal Maintenance only >28 to 46 3 Fair (Average Condition)-Some work required >46 to 68 4 Poor Condition-Renewal required within one year >68 to 89 5 Very Poor (Critical Condition)-urgent renewal required >89 to 99 6 End of Life >99 to 100

-The following Figure 10 shows the overall service index distribution of Car Parks.
+The following Figure 36 shows the overall service index distribution of Car Parks.

-Figure 12 OSI Distribution for Car Parks
+Figure 36: OSI Distribution for Car Parks

-The following Figure 11 shows the overall service index distribution of Footpaths, Kerb and Gutter and Bridges and Culverts.
+The following Figure 37 shows the overall service index distribution of Footpaths, Kerb and Gutter and Bridges and Culverts.

-Figure 13 OSI Distribution for other Road Assets
+Figure 37: OSI Distribution for other Road Assets